openmas-ai/openmas/docs/guides/communication.md

 ### gRPC (`GrpcCommunicator`)

+!!! warning "Experimental Feature"
+    Please note that the `GrpcCommunicator` is considered **experimental** in OpenMAS v0.1.0.
+While providing basic gRPC functionality, it has undergone limited testing compared to the core HTTP and MCP communicators and may have an unstable API subject to change in future releases.
+It may lack comprehensive error handling or support for advanced gRPC features like streaming patterns. **It is not recommended for use in production environments at this stage.** Feedback and contributions to improve gRPC integration are welcome.

 * **Protocol:** gRPC (using `grpcio`).
 * **Best For:** High-performance, low-latency RPC between services, potentially across different languages.
 Streaming scenarios.
 Microservice architectures where gRPC is standard.
 Requires `openmas[grpc]`.
 * **Dependencies:** `grpcio`, `grpcio-tools`.